EarthByte/pyBacktrack/docs/pybacktrack_reference.rst

 - ``pybacktrack.BACKSTRIP_COLUMN_LITHOLOGY``
 - ``pybacktrack.BACKSTRIP_COLUMN_COMPACTED_DEPTH``

+Paleobathymetry
+^^^^^^^^^^^^^^^

+``pybacktrack.DEFAULT_PALEO_BATHYMETRY_LITHOLOGY_NAME``
+  Default name of the lithology of all sediment (for paleo bathymetry gridding the total sediment thickness at all sediment locations consists of a single lithology).
+This lithology is the average of the ocean floor sediment.
+  This differs from the base lithology of drill sites where the undrilled portions are usually below the Carbonate Compensation Depth (CCD) where shale dominates.

 Lithology
 ^^^^^^^^^

 ``pybacktrack.DEFAULT_BASE_LITHOLOGY_NAME``
-  Default name of the lithology of the stratigraphic unit at the base of the well.
+  Default name of the lithology of the stratigraphic unit at the base of a drill site (the undrilled portion).
+  This lithology is shale since the undrilled portions are usually below the Carbonate Compensation Depth (CCD) where shale dominates.

 Oceanic subsidence
 ^^^^^^^^^^^^^^^^^^